 \subsection{Models and Training Setup}

 The experiments use the Pythia suite~\citep{biderman2023pythia}, specifically models with 14M, 31M, 70M, 160M, 410M, and 1B parameters.
-We use Pythia because it provides a standardized architecture and logging across model sizes, enabling controlled comparisons of data orderings; we also compare against stability analyses such as PolyPythias~\citep{wal2025polypythias}.
+Pythia provides a standardized architecture and logging across model sizes, so data-ordering comparisons use the same architecture and logs; we also compare against stability analyses such as PolyPythias~\citep{wal2025polypythias}.
 The training setup replicates the original Pythia configuration, including learning rate, batch size, and optimizer, and these hyperparameters are held fixed across orderings for comparability.

-For model sizes 14M--410M, we train separate runs from scratch under four orderings: Random ordering (a single random shuffle of The Pile) and three easy-to-hard curricula induced by Age-of-Acquisition, word frequency, and VV.
-Models are trained for 20B, 60B, and 300B tokens.
+For model sizes 14M--410M, we train separate runs from scratch under four primary orderings: Random ordering (a single random shuffle of The Pile) and three ascending lexical-score curricula induced by Age-of-Acquisition, word frequency, and VV.
+Models are trained for 20B, 60B, and 300B tokens, and we analyze intermediate checkpoints at 10B tokens where available.
 These durations allow observation of dynamics within and across key learning phases identified in prior stability research (e.g., an initial phase typically concluding around 20B tokens, and a development phase extending from 20B to around 200B tokens~\citep{wal2025polypythias}).
 For 1B parameters, due to compute constraints, we train and evaluate only Random and VV.

 Detailed computational costs are provided in Appendix~\ref{sec:compute_costs}.
 Training the 70M, 160M, and 410M models consumed approximately 530, 1,140, and 2,730 A100 GPU-hours, respectively.
-The 300B-token runs are necessary to expose late-stage behavior, enable the HMM to observe complete phase sequences, and assess final performance in a realistic single-epoch regime; shorter runs would suppress the saturation effects central to our hypothesis.
+The 300B-token runs are chosen to observe late-stage behavior, enable the HMM to observe complete phase sequences, and assess final performance in a realistic single-epoch regime; shorter runs would suppress the saturation effects central to our hypothesis.